tgen/MARS/README.md

      `-i /path/to/input/BAMfile.bam` or `-i /path/to/input/SAMfile.sam` or `-i /path/to/input/CRAMfile.cram`

   **Optional:**
-   - `-b` The `-b` flag.
-Invoke to build the reference GTF from an input GTF.
+   - `-b` Invoke the `-b` flag to build the reference GTF from an input GTF.
 The `-b` flag requires no accompanying directory or file and can be typed alone, but if invoked, it must be used in tandem with the `-g` flag and an input GTF.